 THE REPUBLICAN REVOLUTION

-King is not alone: With the federal debt now at $16 trillion and with the fiscal cliff looming, a lot of people don’t want to rule things out.
+King is not alone: With the federal deficit now at $16 trillion and with the fiscal cliff looming, a lot of people don’t want to rule things out.
 A lot of people are dissing the pledge.
 Last week Senator Saxby Chambliss of Georgia said at an event, “I’m frankly not concerned about the Norquist pledge.”

 Senator John McCain of Arizona also said last week, “Fewer and fewer people are signing this, quote, pledge.”